HART 0.2.0

 You feed some audio into your effect, to check what comes out.
 This is the core purpose of this framework.
 In the future, I'll probably add support for synths and virtual instruments - I need that too - but audio effects is a priority.

 "Signal" is one of the core concepts of this framework.
 It can be as simple as a sine wave.
 It can be something more complex: with a chain of effects with automation envelopes to shape it.
 Or it can be just a wav file - I know a lot of people just want to play some pre-rendered audio through it, you can do it too, easily!
+And you can, of course, create your own signals as well, via a simple function (see hart::SignalFunction), or by creating a custom hart::Signal subclass.

 [3] Setting some values

-You can also do something more fance with the parameters - think automation curves like in DAWs, or the LFOs.
+You can also do something more fancy with the parameters - think automation curves like in DAWs, or the LFOs.
 You can do this to in HART - more on this later!
 Check Envelopes section of this reference for details.

 [4] Checking the audio produced by your effect